supa2/Automaton/Automaton-Factory-class.md

 Multitasks Automaton state machines according to their priority.
+This is a great way of running an application that consists entirely of state machines.
+If you want to mix state machines with other code in the Arduino loop(), you may be better off calling the individual machine's cycle() methods instead.

 * [add()](#factory--add-machine--machine-)
 * [cycle()](#factory--cycle-void-)